-The following cultural resources objectives and policy recommendations will support the above goal and will guide cultural resource decisions in the Town of Elk Grove over the next 20 years.
+The following cultural resources objectives and policy recommendations will support the above goal and will guide cultural resource decisions in the Town of Lamont over the next 20 years.

-- 1. Encourage the protection of important cultural resources in the community. - 2.
+- 1. Encourage the education of local residents on the importance of cultural resources. - 2.
+Advocate partnerships with local clubs and organizations in order to protect important cultural areas held in common interest. - 3.
+Encourage the protection of important cultural resources in the community. - 4.
+Promote tourism opportunities and continue to pursue efforts to capitalize on local resources in conjunction with programs like walking tours, the Wisconsin Historical Markers Program, distributing ATV or bike trail maps, and maintaining trails. - 5.
 Utilize county, state, and federal programs or grants to conserve, maintain, and protect cultural resources, where and when appropriate.